 PERMANENT RESIDENCE IN THE U.S.

 Once the USCIS has approved your employer’s petition, you are granted a green card priority date which is your place in line for a green card.
 Since the number of green cards which are issued are numerically limited by country and by category, waiting lines sometimes develop.
+If your employer submitted a PERM application on your behalf, your priority date is the date that the Labor Department received the PERM application.
+If no PERM application was required (Schedule A, National Interest Waivers, etc.), your priority date is when the USCIS received the visa petition (Form I-140) filed on your behalf.

 Most persons qualifying for permanent residence through employment may apply for green cards without leaving the U.S. You must demonstrate to the USCIS that you qualify for INS adjustment of status and that you do not fall within any of the “excludable” categories.
 For example, persons convicted of serious crimes seldom qualify for green cards.